phoopee3/wp-search-keyword-redirect/README.txt

 == Description ==

-With this plugin you can define keywords that redirect to URLs.
+With this plugin you can define search keywords that redirect to specified URLs.
 Some example of usage:

 1. Optimizing search to get users to desired content fast.
 2. Marketing with search keywords.
 Much easier for user to remember "search free stuff" than expecting a user to remember/type a URL.